SSATIS General Regulations

 - Allows a full roster to be played during the allocated planner dates

-2.12 In 2021, delegates agreed to trial the following format for first grade rosters
+2.12 In 2021, delegates agreed to trial the following format for 1st grade rosters

 - In a 6 team roster – play 5 rounds, followed by semi-finals and a Grand Final.